 3 Hare Court acknowledges its obligations as a data controller and data processor.

 Personal data relates to a living individual who can be identified from that data.
 Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.
 The processing of personal data is governed by the UK General Data Protection Regulation (the UK GDPR).

 The personal information which 3 Hare Court may collect includes the following:

 You provide us with personal data when you contact us online, by email or telephone.
 Personal data we collect and process may include: first name, last name and contact details, IP address, cookies and information regarding the pages of our website that you have accessed and when.
 This data is essential for us to provide legal services to you.

-3 Hare Court may also obtain information from third parties, including individual members of chambers, members of the public, family and friends, witnesses, courts, tribunals, suppliers of goods and services, government departments, and public records including the media.
+3 Hare Court may also obtain information from third parties, including individual members, pupil barristers, door tenants, members of the public, family and friends, witnesses, courts, tribunals, suppliers of goods and services, government departments, and public records including the media.

 3 Hare Court complies with its obligations under the GDPR: